TotallyInformation/node-red-contrib-uibuilder/docs/roadmap/readme.md

 ### Library: `uibrouter.js` (FE router)

+* Option to auto-unload external route templates after use - for example, use with a library of markdown files to produce something similar to Obsidian.
+Will need change to doRoute to reload the template when needed
 * Add option to auto scroll to a css selector on route change.
 * Add a function to auto-rotate routes.
 * Add a function to go to next/previous route.